-So why do so many DC-based fiancés schedule their engagement portraits during the winter?
+So why do so many DC-based couples schedule their engagement portraits during the winter?
 The reason why has mostly to do with scheduling.
-The average betrothal period for Washington couples is around a year.
-Any less than that makes wedding planning a rushed and stressful process.
-Any more than that is longer than most brides and grooms want to wait before getting married.
-So most proposals happen in the summer or fall the year before the marriage celebrations.
+The average betrothal period for Washington couples is about a year.
+Any less than that can make your wedding planning a rushed and stressful process.
+Any more than that is longer than you might want to wait before getting married.
+And in our experience, most proposals happen in the summer or fall the year before the marriage celebrations.

-With couples getting engaged during those months, engagement portraits can then be scheduled in the subsequent fall, winter or spring.
-Depending on how early in the year the proposal occurs, fiancés can sometimes schedule an betrothal shoot in September or October.
-DC wedding photographers can certainly create some magical images when the leaves near the Nation’s Capital change!
+With if you have gotten engaged during those months and want to get married in the summer of the following year, then your engagement portraits can logically be scheduled in the subsequent fall, winter or spring.
+Depending on how early in the year your proposal was, you might be able to schedule your betrothal shoot in September or October.
+DC wedding photographers like us can certainly create some magical images when the leaves near the Nation’s Capital change!
 The foliage in the metro area, particularly near the Shenandoah Valley, can be quite spectacular.

 The problem with spring engagement sessions is twofold.
 Scheduling them in the early part of the season can result in the same challenges as winter engagement shoots.
 Cold weather is often still the norm in the DC metro area in March.
 Unlike the beginning of winter, though, the early spring has little new snow.
 Instead, it has added unpleasantness of mud and slush.
-Engagement portrait sessions later in the spring obviously produce much lovelier photos.
-The issue with planning these shoots during those months, however, has nothing to do with the weather.
-Many fiancés like to use their engagement portraits for the save-the-date cards that they send to their wedding guests.
+Having your engagement portrait sessions later in the spring will obviously produce much lovelier photos.
+The issue with planning your shoot during those months, however, has nothing to do with the weather.
+You might want to use your engagement portraits for the save-the-date cards that you will send to your wedding guests.
 Taking those pictures in the late spring can make it difficult to accomplish this in time for a summer matrimony.

 That leaves the winter months as a very suitable period for doing engagement photo sessions, scheduling-wise.
-If you and your fiancé(e) find yourself in that situation, please do not worry.
+If you and your intended find yourself in that situation, please do not worry.
 Washington in the wintertime can be absolutely beautiful.
 The photos that your DC wedding photographers take can more than make up for having to brave the cold weather.
-Pictures of spouses-to-be in a snowy forest can look like something straight out of a fairy tale.
+Pictures of you and your beloved in a snowy forest can look like something straight out of a fairy tale.

 That is what we love about the image of two future spouses featured here.
 We took it in the dead of winter in the woods in Arlington, Virginia.
 That suburb of Washington, DC, is filled with beautiful parks and green spaces that are ideal for couples portraits.
 In this particular case, we brought the fiancés to Four Mile Run, a creek passing close to the Washington and Old Dominion Trail.
 The latter is a popular running and biking path that runs from Shirlington to the edge of the DC metro area.